Numerics88/pQCTIO/README.md

 ## Authors and Contributors

-pQCTIO was developed by Bryce Besler.
+pQCTIO was developed by Bryce Besler at the University of Calgary.

 ## Licence